qhuang2017/Qi_Streamlit_App/README.md

 **Side notes: if using OpenAI, you can cap the token/usage limits so that you don't get surprise bills** **The specific AI model can be changed in app.py.
 Current model is specified to be gpt-4o-mini**

+## When Updating the Streamlit Chatbot
+Oftentimes, we need to update the components and training materials for the chatbot.
+If you are simply updating the training materials, for example, follow the below routine.

+**In Powershell**
+cd coursebot
+py -m venv .venv
+.venv\Scripts\activate
+$env:OPENAI_API_KEY="YOUR_API_KEY_HERE"
+py build_index.py

+**Afterwards**
+Now, the API should have been "retrained".
+But you need to upload the index.faiss and chunks.pkl files to Github also.
+Don't forget this part!